Felspar/memory/README.md

 **Memory utilities for C++ 20**

+## `accumulation_buffer`

+A shared buffer into which data can be added at the end and a `shared_buffer` can be consumed from the front.

 ## `any_buffer`

 An `std::any` like type that can also be used with types that are not copyable.
 Items can only be placed in it when it's created